 The problem falls in this fixed cost – say you negotiate based on 2,000 orders per month but explode in Q4 and end up doing 10,000 orders.
 In this fixed scenario, your cost is stagnant at £1,500 even though processing volumes at that rate incurs benefits of scale and fractional cost savings across the operation.
 None of which are passed onto you the seller.
 It costs less to ship more on a per-unit basis typically.

 When it’s time to plan, the certainty of a fixed price gives confidence to all members of the board.
 They look for optimisations and efficiencies in-house in other areas and just accept that 3pl’s cost money.
 If sales volumes are low – that’s a Sales & Marketing issue.
-If they’re consistently high, they can renegotiate rates to reflect the latest performance.
+They can renegotiate rates to reflect the latest performance if they’re consistently high.
 It’s all a bit slow and wasteful but it gives a hard number for the bean-counters to work from.

 3PL Variable pricing model example

 A 3pl variable pricing model is a “consumption-based pricing model.”
 This is a hybrid approach to 3pl pricing, allowing more flexibility and scalability for businesses.
 You only pay for what you use and aren’t charged for services you don’t need.